tommyhutcheson/adk-python/README.md

 ---
-## 🔥ADK's very first community call on Oct 15
+## 🔥 ADK's very first community call on Oct 15

 Join our ADK Community Call!
 Our first virtual community call is on Oct 15!
 Meet our team, and talk with us about our roadmap and how to contribute.